ralfbiedert/cheats.rs/content/_index.md

 { ... }
 ```

-- Long trait bounds can look intimidating
+- Long trait bounds can look intimidating.
-- In practice, each `+ X` addition to a bound merely cuts down space of eligible types
+- In practice, each `+ X` addition to a bound merely cuts down space of eligible types.

 </description>
 </generics-section>